Dopmcdob/bye-wurld/README.md

 # Oi boi!

-It's empty rigth now but not forever!
+It's empty right now but not forever!